pnshiralkar/PASC-Web-SIG/README.md

 # PASC-Web-SIG
 Welcome to the Web Development SIG by PASC.
-In this repo, you will find all the resources (code,ppt,etc) used during the SIG.<br>Also, the repo has <strong>short Assignments</strong> you can practice.
+In this repo, you will find all the resources (code,ppt,etc) used during the SIG.<br>Also, a <strong>short Assignments</strong> will be uploaded soon.
+You can practice the same for better understanding.

 # Session1 - <br>
 <ol>